What Is Archy?

 - Smaller install base means less community knowledge.
 If your new hire knows Archy, great.
 More likely, they know Dentrix or Eaglesoft.
 Training is reportedly easy, but there's less community knowledge, fewer forum threads, and fewer YouTube tutorials compared to established players.

-- Integration ecosystem is limited.
-Archy's third-party integration marketplace is thin compared to Dentrix's 150+ device compatibility or CareStack's 55+ integrations.
+- Integration ecosystem is still growing.
+Archy's third-party integration marketplace is developing and doesn't yet match Dentrix's 150+ device compatibility or CareStack's 55+ integrations.
 If you have niche hardware or specialized software, verify compatibility before committing.

-- Still proving enterprise scalability.
+- Enterprise scalability is an area to watch.
 Archy's testimonials skew toward solo and small group practices.
-If you're a multi-location group or DSO, the platform may not have the centralized management depth of tab32 or CareStack.
+If you're a multi-location group or DSO, the platform may not yet have the centralized management depth of tab32 or CareStack.

-- AI features are new and unproven.
-The Archy Intelligence suite sounds impressive but these features are relatively new.
-Real-world performance may differ from demo conditions.
+- AI features are new and evolving.
+The Archy Intelligence suite is impressive in scope, and these features are continuing to mature.
+Real-world performance will become clearer as more practices adopt them.

-- Vendor is younger.
+- Newer company.
 Archy doesn't have the 30-year track record of Dentrix or the backing of Henry Schein.
-For risk-averse buyers, that matters.
+For practices that prioritize a long track record, that's something to consider — though Archy's growth trajectory is encouraging.

 Who Is Archy Best For?